Executive coaching programme – Tavistock Consulting (ECP)

 The external examiner for the course is Erik de Haan, Director of the Centre for Coaching at Ashridge Business School.

-2 December 2019 - Skills Development: The Middle Phase of Coaching
+Skills Development: The Middle Phase of Coaching, Engaging the Organisation

-3 February 2020 - Skills Development: The End Phase of Coaching
+Skills Development: The End Phase of Coaching, Reviewing; re-contracting and endings

-Supervision Groups: 4 x 2hr sessions, run from 10am to 12pm.
-The fifth and sixth Supervision Groups will take place on a full day after Module 5.
+Supervision groups: 4 x 2hr sessions, run from 10am - 12pm on the above dates.
+The 5th, 6th, 7th and 8th Supervision Groups will take place on a full day after Module 5.

 This method of executive coaching will enable you to work at depth using emotional data to tackle the hard to reach issues that sometimes limit the performance of leaders, teams and organisations.
 This programme and qualification can also be commissioned as a bespoke course to take place inside a client organisation or HR department.